 OK, I know, I know, every blog about marriage, relationships, etc has at least one article with that title.
-They usual have a large list of techniques, activities.
+They usually have a large list of techniques, activities.
 Maybe they suggest a blindfold (gasp).
 But that’s the easy stuff.
-I think you guys are ready for the really intense tip.
-There’s only one.
-But it’s a game changer.

 His & Her Boundaries

 The grey circle is “His Boundaries”.
 These are the things that the husband is willing to do.
 Since we’re talking about sex, this will be a subset of all the sexual activities possible.
 Inside this circle (I hope) would be things like: